mattholtmoore/day-planner-project/NOTES.md

 [*] When I scroll down I want to see timeblocks for standard business hours 9am-5pm

-[] When I look at the timeblocks for the day each timeblock is color coded to indictae whther it is past, present or future.
+[] When I look at the timeblocks for the day each timeblock is color coded to indicate whether it is past, present or future.
 {grey = events have already happened}
 {red = current hour}
 {green = future events (new)}